- Phone: 925-459-7270

 Who is an eligible employee?

 An individual with a disability under applicable laws is defined as someone who has a physical or mental impairment that limits a major life activity, such as working, or who suffers from certain medical illnesses.
-To substantiate eligibility, an employee may be required to provide medical certification of having a disability.
+To substantiate eligibility, an employee may be required to provide medical certification of having a disability including the employee’s limitation(s), which job duties an employee is unable to perform, and whether the limitation(s) are temporary or permanent.

-Below is an example of what you can expect in the interactive process.
-The interactive process is an ongoing and fluid process that can require several interactions.
+Below is an example of what you can expect during the interactive process.
+The interactive process is an ongoing and fluid process that can require several interactions with you, your Leader, and the Stay at Work/Return to Work Consultant and, if needed, input from your medical provider.
 The order of these steps may vary, some steps may not be needed, and some steps may need to be repeated in order to identify the best accommodation.

 Ongoing assessment and evaluation